First Look: FIBONACCI-Numbers and LUCAS-Numbers and Andes Virus (Hanta Virus): A Reasonable Fit

 Lucas L(n): 2, 1, 3, 4, 7, 11, 18, 29, 47, 76, 123, ...

-The above provides a at least reasonable association of the Andes virus (ANDV) Nucleoprotein (N) N-terminal domain with the GEIER programme based on GEIER's Equations and
+The above provides an at least reasonable association of the Andes virus (ANDV) Nucleoprotein (N) N-terminal domain with the GEIER programme based on GEIER's Equations and FIBOBACCI-Numbers and LUCAS-Numbers.

-Improvement is possible. +/- 1 or 2 residues should considered,
+Improvement is possible. +/- 1 or 2 residues should be considered.

 Stefan Geier